eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Analyzing the structure and elements of this example log output shows that this example `balanced` global mark GC cycle has the following characteristics:

+- If the total free memory is low when the taxation allocation threshold is reached, the GC triggers a global mark cycle.
+The allocation taxation threshold is set by the previous cycle to trigger a new cycle when the eden space is half full.
+This threshold value frees up eden space to enable a global mark cycle to interleave with the garbage collection operations of partial GC cycles.
-- The GC cycle begins with an STW pause and is triggered by a taxation allocation threshold that has a value equal to half the size of the eden space.
-Each global mark phase increment is also triggered by a allocation taxation threshold equal to the size of half of the eden space.
+- Each global mark phase increment is triggered by an allocation taxation threshold value that is set to half of the eden space.
+- Global mark GC cycle and global mark cycle increments begin with a STW pause.
 - The global *mark* cycle does not reclaim memory.
-The cycle creates a record of object liveness, which can be seen by inspecting the status of the remembered set metastructure using the `<remembered-set>` attributes.
+The cycle creates an updated record of object liveness by attempting to rebuild overflowed and stable regions.
+The change in status of the remembered set metastructure can be seen in the logs by inspecting the `<remembered-set>` attributes.
-- Each global mark phase increment rebuilds the remembered set metastructure.
-Sometimes, the increment has managed to rebuilt some of the overflow regions.
 - Partial cycles run in between global mark phase increments.
 - The final global mark phase increment includes a class unload.
 The final increment also triggers a sweep phase to run in the next partial cycle.